-To achieve Satisfactory Academic Progress, a student must meet the following requirements:
+To achieve Satisfactory Academic Progress, a student must meet the following three requirements:

 To determine if the student has completed at least 67% of all credit hours attempted, divide the cumulative hours successfully completed by the cumulative hours attempted.
 See the following examples:

-- Maximum Time Frame: CASC offers two-year associate degrees and certificate programs.
+3. Maximum Time Frame: CASC offers two-year associate degrees and certificate programs.
 Students have a maximum of 96 attempted credit hours in which to complete his/her academic program.
 Should a student change majors, no additional attempted credit hours will be permitted.
 Students who have attempted 96 credit hours or more will be placed on Financial Aid Suspension.
 Students may appeal the maximum time frame suspension by submitting the Satisfactory Academic Progress Continued Eligibility Appeal form and the Degree Evaluation for Financial Aid Continued Eligibility form.
 The forms must be submitted to the CASC Office of Financial Aid with supporting documentation before the appeal will be considered.
 The appeal form, degree evaluation form, and supporting documentation will be submitted to the Financial Aid Committee by the Financial Aid Director.
-Any student that has completed a bachelor’s degree and has not been accepted into the Nursing, Radiologic Technology or Physical Therapist Assistant program will be auto-denied, but can re-appeal once he/she is accepted into one of the programs.
-Students will be notified through their CASC email of the decision.
-If the student does not have a current email address on file, the decision will be mailed to the address on file.
+Any student that has completed a bachelor’s degree and has not been accepted into the Nursing or Physical Therapist Assistant program will be auto-denied, but can re-appeal once he/she is accepted into one of the programs.
+Students will be notified of the committee’s decision through their CASC email or mailed to the address on file.
 If appeal is approved, the student will only receive aid at CASC for hours needed to complete his/her degree.
 All hours from all institutions attended will be included, even if the student did not receive Title IV aid.
 Students planning to transfer to a four-year institution to pursue a bachelor’s degree should be aware of the federal maximum time frame on the various programs to ensure they do not run out of eligibility before completing their bachelor’s degree.